 NOTE 3: In this case of an IoT device with an MPS subscription, subscription related information stored in the IoT device is used to allow invocation/revocation of MPS through machine interactions that may not directly involve a human MPS Service User.

 Upon invocation of MPS, the system shall provide preferential treatment for access and core network resources associated with the session (i.e., signalling and media bearer related resources within a domain and across domains), including, when applicable, priority treatment towards an enterprise network supporting MPS.

+NOTE: ‘enterprise network’ (mentioned above, and in other following sections) may be a 3GPP or non-3GPP network.

 A Service User is assigned a priority level by a regional/national authority i.e., agency authorised to issue priority levels.
 Upon MPS invocation the calling Service User's priority level is used to identify the priority to be used for the session being established.

 Pre-emption of active sessions shall be subject to regional/national regulatory requirements.